ABOUT

 ESTABLISHMENTJanuary 2013

-Satoshi Nakayama, Director of the Board / Vice President of Launch Vehicle
+Satoshi Nakayama, Director and Vice President of Launch Vehicle

 BUSINESSSpace Transportation Services, Satellite Communication Services